NikscodeView/API-Testing-python/README.md

 # API Testing
+The projects includes API testing on different set of API testing achieved through different python libraries.
+The tests folder contains tests on unit tests, API tests, contract tests and security tests as essential testing areas of API testing.

 ## Getting started :
 The repository uses pytest as the test writing library for different scenarios using vscode as the IDE